 2.3.
 Water Quality Analysis

 Events were anticipated from the weather forecast, however, a wireless modem was used to communicate with the automatic samplers to remotely determine if event sampling had occurred.
 Event samples were retrieved from sites and transported to the lab within 24 h, and grab samples were returned to the lab the same day.
 Samples were analyzed at the University of Vermont Agriculture and Environmental Testing Laboratory located in Burlington VT by standard methods for total P (TP) (SM 4500-P F: alkaline persulfate digestion and flow injection analysis) and soluble reactive P (SRP).
 Sample splits for SRP were filtered using a 0.45 um membrane filter and frozen until the analysis.
 Most event samples in this study were turbid and thus centrifuged until they were non-turbid and then decanted to ease with filtering.
 The P fraction of TP-SRP is equal to particulate P (PP) plus dissolved unreactive P, where dissolved unreactive P is organic and PP smaller than the filter pore [40].
 However for simplicity, herein it is assumed that TP-SRP is PP [13,36,41].
-Runoff sample and rainwater (collected from the manual rain gauge) EC was measured using a benchtop EC meter (Amber Science, Inc.).
+Runoff sample and rainwater (collected from the manual rain gauge) EC was measured using a benchtop EC meter (Amber Science, Inc., Eugene, OR, USA).

 2.4.
 Analytical Methodology